Shingles Causes, Symptoms, and Treatment

 - In the pre-eruptive phase the skin may be tender but there are no lesions to see.
 There may be lymphadenopathy.

-- Diagnosis is difficult before the characteristic rash appears.
+- Shingles diagnosis is difficult before the characteristic rash appears.

 - The eruptive phase occurs when the skin lesions appear.
 Most, but not all, adults have acute, neuritic pain in this phase.
 A few have severe pain without any eruption, called zoster sine herpete.
 Young adults and children are most likely to be free of pain.